k-koech/local_shop/README.md

-# NEIGHBORS APPLICATION
+# LOCALSHOP APPLICATION
 #### The app is a LocalShop App, 20/10/2021
 #### **By Kelvin Kipchumba**
 ## Project Description
-    The application allows user to know what is happening in his/her neighborhood most of the time.
-Its also a platform where important meeting, theft or even death cases are announced
+    The application is a multiUser system for a localshop.
 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder
     - Extract the files